 The second thing I learned from that note was that the things that had kept me busy me for years were actually small steps towards the development of my personal brand.

 I only had to recognize, embrace and live by what was already inside of me.

 I came to discover that what was needed for the personal brand to grow, was always there.
 And that my younger self had already written down the starting point of her own brand…

 Everyone, including Oprah

 Oprah Winfrey may be a great example of that.
-Her realization of being a brand herself came after an interaction with a woman at a grocery store who told Winfrey that watching her show had convinced her to stop hitting her child.
+The realization of being a brand herself came when she once bumped into a woman in a super market.
+This woman told Winfrey that watching her show had convinced her to stop beating her child.

 Hearing that, the concept of branding clicked for the talk show host.
 “That to me is the definition of what a brand is,” she said.
 “That’s when I shifted.”

 Consistent with your gut

 Both stories are examples of the possibility to grow a personal brand, or already have one, while you don’t want or know it yet.

 It’s what Jeff Bezos, the founder of Amazon has nicely put into words: “Your brand is what people say about you when you are not in the room”.